dsrw/enu/README.md

 `show_stats`: Show FPS and other stats.

+`start_full_screen`: Whether to start Enu full screen, or in a window.

 `semicolon_as_colon`: Both `;` and `:` will be interpreted as `:`, allowing `:` to be typed without shift.
 Sometimes useful for new typists.

 # TODO for 0.2